domix/dmx-fun/README.md

 In this case, the validation is performed in two steps, and the result of the first step is used as the input for the second step.

-At the end, the result of the whole validation process is used to create the user in the database.
+In the end, the result of the whole validation process is used to create the user in the database.

 The main benefit of this approach is that the validation logic is encapsulated in a single method, and it can be reused in other places.